martji/SimpleDB/README.md

 This is a standard ant project, so you can run `ant` under the root dictionary, and the test can be run by `ant test`.

 ## Help
-If you use IDEA to run this project, you can change the .idea/xxx.imp file to:
+If you use IDEA to open this project, you can change the .idea/SimpleDB.imp file to:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>